Vegan Thumbprint Cookies

 Baked vegan thumbprint cookies on a cookie sheet with a spatula.

-These vegan thumbprint cookies are best stored in an airtight container at room temperature for 4-5 days.
+Store these vegan thumbprint cookies in an airtight container at room temperature for 4-5 days.
 For longer storage you can keep them in the refrigerator, just allow them to soften up at room temperature for 15-30 minutes before enjoying.

 Why did my thumbprint cookies spread so much?